Using isolated environments

 • Check with which python, should show at path to the environment.

-• Packages are defined by the environent.
+• Packages are defined by the environment.

 • Check with pip list

-• Conda can only see what you installed for it.
+• conda can only see what you installed for it.

 • venv and virtualenv also see other packages if you allowed for that when creating the environment (--system-site-packages).